apache/www-site/content/foundation/press/kit/index.md

 ## Powered By Apache Logos  {#poweredby}

-The “Powered By Apache” logo was created in 2014 to celebrate the Apache Software Foundation's 15th Anniversary and promote the ASF's then-more than 200 projects.
-The logo was updated in January 2016 to reflect the new ASF brand identity.

-This logo was specially created to maintain the unique identity of each ASF project whilst identifying all projects under the Apache umbrella.
-The Apache community at-large are encouraged to display “Powered By Apache” assets on their websites, documentation, and other marketing materials.
+“Powered By” logos can be used by the ASF community-at-large on websites, documentation, and other marketing materials.

 Guidelines for the appropriate use of the “Powered By Apache” logos include:

-*   The “Powered By Apache” circular banded logo may be used standalone with just the feather logo (denoting general use of an ASF project) or in combination with an official/authorized ASF Project logo.
+*   The “Powered By Apache” circular banded logo may be used standalone with The ASF logo mark (denoting general use of an ASF project) or in combination with an official/authorized ASF Project logo.
 *   The official/authorized Project logo may not be altered in any way other than removing/separating the name(s) where applicable as approved by the associated Project Management Committee.
 *   The appropriate trademark symbol(s), such as ® or ™, associated with the project's logo must be included in the logo.
 *   The logo's circular band format, font, and color must not be altered in any way.